 Parking is available in the Children's Center parking lot.
 The entrance to the parking lot is located on Bryant Street.
 The entrance is for two-way traffic use, so please drive carefully, and use caution when entering and exiting the parking lot.
 Additionally, please only park in designated areas.
-Do not park next to the empty gated modulars as it makes it difficult for others to back out of the marked stalls.

 Please drive with caution, as children sometimes are unaware of cars coming through.
-The center closes at 6:00pm and the parking lot is locked and secured shortly thereafter.
+The center closes at 6:00pm sharp and the parking lot is locked and secured shortly thereafter.
 Any cars left in the parking lot will be locked inside and will need to be retrieved the following business day.